 The Center for Teaching Excellence is home to a Teaching Innovation Lab (O'Neill 246A) that showcases current trends in active learning classroom design and teaching technologies.
-The furniture can be easily reconfigured to accommodate work in groups, and the room is equipped with dual-camera lecture capture, a Promethean smart projector, in-room conference calling, and a host of other features.
+The furniture can be easily reconfigured to accommodate work in groups, and the room is equipped with dual-camera lecture capture, in-room conference calling, and a host of other features.

 Faculty have been impressed with the Innovation Lab’s capabilities.
 One instructor who used the space to facilitate opportunities for international graduate students to practice conference presentations and job talks shared that “in course evaluations, students mentioned the experience as a highlight of the semester.”
 Another faculty member described the room as “invaluable” to students in her marketing course, in which students completed a semester-long research project.
 The students use the Innovation Lab to conduct focus groups to gather data for their projects, where the flexibility of its various space configurations “is perfect for what the students need to accomplish, and over the years it has enabled the students to collect high-quality research data.”

 The CTE manages two computer classrooms that are available for semester-long courses.
 Faculty or staff members can also request ad-hoc bookings of classrooms, with the understanding that the requester will be responsible for overseeing the use of the computer classroom.
 All requests for O’Neill 245 or 254 should be for use of the computers in the room (PC laptops in O’Neill 245, and Mac laptops in O’Neill 254).
-If you are interested in reserving O'Neill 245 or 254 for the full Fall 2021 semester, please complete this request form and we will be in touch.
+If you are interested in reserving O'Neill 245 or 254, please complete the appropriate request form below and we will be in touch:

 Courses requiring specialized software will be given first priority when scheduling these computer labs for an entire semester.
 Once all specialized software users have been placed, we will attempt to accommodate the remaining requests or suggest possible alternatives.
-To allow time to research the licensing for software requests, please submit them by July 1 for installation for Fall Semester, by November 1 for installation for Spring Semester, and by March 1 for installation for Summer term.
-It will not be possible to accommodate software requests once these dates have passed.
+To allow time to research and complete the licensing for software, it is ideal where possible to have requests by July 1 for the following Academic Year.
+If planning that far ahead is not possible, please submit them by July 1 for installation for Fall Semester, by November 1 for installation for Spring Semester, and by March 1 for installation for Summer term.
+It will not be possible to accommodate custom software requests once these dates have passed.

 Specialized software falls into one of the following three categories: